 What's Next?

 The guides on ACT strategy I mentioned above are just a few of the guides PrepScholar offers—and that we're continually adding to every day.
-Browse more guides on general strategies for taking the test and ones specific to Math, Science, English, Reading, and the essay.
+Browse more guides on general strategies for taking the test and ones specific to Math, Science, English, Reading, and the optional essay.

 You can also learn more about the exact content and format of each ACT section, such as how much science you actually need to know to master the ACT Science section.